rwieruch/blog_robinwieruch_content/react-with-graphql-tutorial.md

 Afterward, you can import axios next to your App component and configure it.
 It's perfect for the following application, because somehow you want to configure it only once with your personal access token and GitHub's GraphQL API.

 First, define a base URL for axios when creating a configured instance from it.
-As mentioned before, you don't need to define GitHub's URL endpoint every time you make request because all queries and mutations point to the same URL endpoint in GraphQL.
+As mentioned before, you don't need to define GitHub's URL endpoint every time you make a request because all queries and mutations point to the same URL endpoint in GraphQL.
 You get the flexibility from your query and mutation structures using objects and fields instead.

 {{< highlight javascript "hl_lines=2 4 5 6" >}}
 import React, { Component } from 'react';